AbtinMogharabin/MakeMe-BNN/README.md

 </div>

 2. **ImageNet**:
-   - **Description**: A large dataset designed for use in visual object recognition software research, more than 14 million images have been hand-annotated to indicate what objects are pictured and in at least one million of the images, bounding boxes are also provided.
+   - **Description**: A large dataset designed for use in visual object recognition software research, more than 14 million images have been hand-annotated to indicate what objects are pictured, and in at least one million of the images, bounding boxes are also provided.
    - **Usage**: Utilized for image classification tasks, specifically tested with ResNet-50 and Vision Transformers (ViT).
-   - **Dimension**: There are various dimensions in ImageNet, but typically resized to 224x224 pixels for model training.
+   - **Dimension**: There are various dimensions in ImageNet, but they are typically resized to 224x224 pixels for model training.
-   - **Data Split**: It is significantly larger, with over 1.2 million training images and 50,000 validation images.
+   - **Data Split**: It is significantly more prominent, with over 1.2 million training images and 50,000 validation images.
    - **Results**: ABNN demonstrated an accuracy of 79.5% with ResNet-50 and 80.6% with ViT.
    - **Reference**: [Deng, Jia, et al. "Imagenet: A large-scale hierarchical image database."
 In CVPR, 2009](https://www.image-net.org/download.php)

 <div align="center">
     <img src="Images/ImageNet.png" alt="ImageNet" width="600" height="200">
-    <p>Figure 5: This image represents the ImageNet dataset </p>
+    <p id="ImageNet">Figure 5: This image represents the ImageNet dataset </p>
 </div>

 3. **Street View House Numbers (SVHN)**: